Video Category: Year in Revolution

 April 18, 2025

 Share to Google Classroom Structured like a timeline, this video will weave the theme of “liberty” into an overview of major events that occurred during 1775 which sowed the seeds of revolution in the British colonies.
 Featured video topics were suggested by our national network of Master Teacher Seminar alumni.
-The Year in Revolution Series […]
+The Year in Revolution […]

 April 17, 2025

 Share to Google Classroom This “who” video about the Continental Army, beginning with an explanation of the militia, will educate viewers on the evolution of formal armed resistance in the Colonies, highlighting the creation of the Continental Army after its authorization by the Continental Congress.
-At the start of the American Revolutionary War, George […]
+At the start of the American Revolutionary War, […]

 Year in Revolution—1775: Liberty or Death